Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Minimum number of directors (or other applicable officers) and residency requirements

-As to the other corporate bodies, please note that at least 5 statutory auditors (3 standing + 2 substitute) shall be appointed.
-Apart from the professional competence and reciprocity requirements, no residency conditions are required in this respect as well.
+As to the other corporate bodies, please note that at least five (5) statutory auditors (three (3) standing plus two (2) substitute) must be appointed.
+Apart from the professional competence and reciprocity requirements, no residency conditions are required in this regard.

 Minimum share capital, or equivalent, and payment requirements (including opening a bank account)

-The minimum share capital required is EUR 50,000.
-An exception is made for those companies for which special laws require a higher amount (such as, for example, investment and banking companies and saving management companies).
+The minimum share capital required is EUR 50,000 but may be higher for companies in regulated industries, such as, for example, investment and banking companies, as well as saving management companies.

-In case of incorporation of the company or increase of share capital, an amount corresponding to at least 25% of the corporate capital shall be paid-up if the company has more than one shareholder.
-In the case of a sole shareholder, the entire corporate capital must be fully paid-up.
+In connection with incorporation of the company or an increase of share capital, an amount corresponding to at least 25% of the corporate capital must be paid-up if the company has more than one (1) shareholder.
+If there is a sole shareholder, the entire corporate capital must be fully paid-up.

 Is a tax identification number, or equivalent, required?
 If so, how is it obtained?

-1. the company owns a tax identification number (“codice fiscale”) and VAT number, which are issued by the the Italian Revenues Agency (“Agenzia delle Entrate”) by means of a specific application submitted upon incorporation of the company;
+• the company has a tax identification number (codice fiscale) and VAT number, which are issued by the Italian Revenues Agency (Agenzia delle Entrate) by means of a specific application submitted upon incorporation of the company;

-2. the shareholders and directors must have a tax identification number, which is obtained in a few days through a specific application to be submitted to the Italian Revenues Agency.
-The tax code must be obtained before the incorporation of the company.
+• the directors must have a tax identification number, which is obtained in a few days through a specific application submitted to the Italian Revenues Agency.
+The tax number must be obtained before the incorporation of the company.

 What is the title of the applicable company registry?